 Preferences have not yet been confirmed.

-500 applicants will be placed on on the waiting list by date and time the application is received.
+Applicants were placed on on the waiting list by date and time the application was received.

 Applicants placed on the waiting list will receive notification by mail within 120 days of the application submission.